ceph/ceph/doc/radosgw/pubsub-module.rst

 - requestParameters: not supported
 - responseElements: not supported
 - s3.configurationId: notification ID that created the subscription for the event
-- s3.eventId: unique ID of the event, that could be used for acking (an extension to the S3 notification API)
 - s3.bucket.name: name of the bucket
 - s3.bucket.ownerIdentity.principalId: owner of the bucket
 - s3.bucket.arn: ARN of the bucket